-(d) Public hearing.
-The department shall hold a public hearing on the proposed consent decree for the purpose of providing the public with an opportunity to comment whenever ten or more persons request a public hearing or whenever the department determines a public hearing is necessary.(e) Revisions.
-If the state and the potentially liable person agree to substantial changes to the proposed consent decree, the department shall provide additional public notice and opportunity to comment.
+(iv) Public hearing.
+Ecology will hold a public hearing on the proposed consent decree for the purpose of providing the public with an opportunity to comment whenever ten or more persons request a public hearing or whenever Ecology determines a public hearing is necessary.

-(f) Extensions.
-The department shall publish in the next Site Register the extension of deadlines for designated high priority sites.(11) Agreed orders.
-In addition to any other applicable public participation requirements, the following shall be required for agreed orders under WAC 173-340-530.
+(d) Public notice of substantial changes to proposed decree.
+If the state and the potentially liable person or prospective purchaser agree to substantial changes to a proposed consent decree, Ecology will provide or require additional public notice of the proposed changes in accordance with subsection (2) of this section.

+(11) Agreed orders.
+Ecology will provide or require the following notice and comment opportunities when discussing an agreed order under WAC 173-340-530.

 (a) Public participation plan.
-A plan meeting the requirements of subsection (9) of this section shall be developed when required by subsection (9)(d) of this section.
+Ecology will develop, or require the development of, a public participation plan in accordance with subsection (9) of this section.

 (b) Notice of discussions.
-When the department decides to proceed with discussions it shall place a notice in the Site Register advising the public that discussions have commenced.
-This notice shall include the name of the facility, a general description of the subject of the order and the deadlines for discussions.
+When Ecology decides to proceed with discussions for an agreed order, Ecology will notify the public in the Contaminated Site Register.
+This notice must include the name of the site, a general description of the subject of the order, and the deadlines for discussions.

-(c) Notice of agreed orders.
-Public notice shall be provided by the department for any agreed order.
-For all agreed orders, notice shall be mailed no later than three days after the issuance of the agreed order.
-For all agreed orders, the comment period shall be at least thirty days.The agreed order may be effective before the comment period is over, unless the department determines it is in the public interest to complete the public comment period before the effective date of the agreed order.
-The department may determine that it is in the public interest to provide public notice before the effective date of any agreed order or to hold a public meeting or hearing on the agreed order.
-Notice of agreed orders shall briefly:
+(c) Public notice of proposed order.
+Ecology will provide or require public notice of a proposed agreed order in accordance with subsection (2) of this section.
+The public notice may be consolidated with public notice of other documents under this chapter, such as a cleanup action plan, or notice required under other laws.

+(i) Timing.
+Ecology will provide or require notice of a proposed agreed order before or concurrent with the issuance of the agreed order.
+The notice must be provided no later than three days after Ecology issues the agreed order.
+Unless Ecology determines that it is not in the public interest, an agreed order may become effective before the comment period ends.

+(ii) Content.
+Notice of a proposed agreed order must briefly:

-(i) Identify and generally describe the facility;
+(A) Identify and generally describe the site;

-(ii) Identify the person(s) who are parties to the agreed order;
+(B) Identify the persons who are parties to the agreed order;

-(iii) Generally describe the remedial action proposed in the proposed agreed order, including institutional controls and permit exemptions authorized under RCW 70.105D.090; and
+(C) Generally describe the remedial action proposed in the proposed agreed order, including institutional controls and permit exemptions authorized under RCW 70A.305.090; and

-(iv) Invite the public to comment on the proposed agreed order.
+(D) Invite the public to comment on the proposed agreed order.

+(ii) Comment opportunity.
+Ecology will provide the public at least thirty days from the date the notice is issued to comment on a proposed agreed order.

+(iii) Public hearing.
+Ecology may hold a public meeting or hearing on a proposed agreed order if it determines that it is in the public interest.